pebble/cloudpebble-composed/README.md

 4. `docker-compose build` (this will take a while)
 5. `docker-compose up`

-At the end of this, you will have seven Docker instances running.
+At the end of this, you will have seven Docker containers running.
 The CloudPebble-specific ones should pick up most changes without being rebuilt, although in some cases you may have to stop and restart them (re-run `docker-compose up`).